Southern Sweet Potato Casserole

 Thanksgiving is my favorite holiday.
 There’s none of the gift buying and giving pressure that there is for Christmas, the decorations are beautiful without being over the top, and the whole day is all about food!
 Even more than that, the idea of setting aside a day on which to just be “thankful” is humbling.

-We may grumble about our situation sometimes, we may look at what others have accomplished with just a tinge of “wishfulness,” but if we truly look around we’ll find so much for which we should give thanks.
+We may grumble about our situation sometimes; we may look at what others have accomplished with just a tinge of “wishfulness,” but if we truly look around, we’ll find so much for which we should give thanks.

 When I get around to planning this year’s Thanksgiving menu, you can be sure it will include my classic Southern Sweet Potato Casserole.
-It just wouldn’t be Thanksgiving here without sweet potatoes in some form and this casserole just happens to be my favorite.
+It just wouldn’t be Thanksgiving here without sweet potatoes in some form, and this casserole just happens to be my favorite.

 This is the same basic recipe that my mother has served for years.
-Some people like theirs topped with marshmallows and some with this pecan and brown sugar mixture.
+Some people like theirs topped with marshmallows, and some with this pecan and brown sugar mixture.
 I like both!

-❤️ Why You’ll Love This Recipe
+What You’ll Like About This Recipe

 • Very easy to make.
 The hardest thing about this recipe is stopping yourself from diving in before dinner is served.